-- the Statement of Comprehensive Income (Technical and Non-Technical Accounts); - the Statement of Financial Position; - the Statement of Changes in Equity; and - the related notes 1 to 25, including a summary of significant accounting policies as set out in note 3.
+- the Statement of Comprehensive Income: Technical Account; - the Statement of Comprehensive Income: Non-technical Account; - the Statement of Financial Position; - the Statement of Changes in Equity; and - the related notes 1 to 25, including a summary of significant accounting policies as set out in note 3.

-The relevant financial reporting framework that has been applied in their preparation is Companies Act 2014 and FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" (FRS 102) and FRS 103 "Insurance Contracts" (FRS 103) issued by the Financial Reporting Council ("the relevant financial reporting framework").
+The relevant financial reporting framework that has been applied in their preparation is the Companies Act 2014 and FRS 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland' issued by the Financial Reporting Council and FRS 103 'Insurance Contracts' issued by the Financial Reporting Council ("the relevant financial reporting framework").